MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 # Custom Blocks Part 4: Oversized Geometry

-One of the coolest features around allows for custom block geometries that are larger than 16x16x16 pixels.
+One of the coolest features allows for custom block geometries that are larger than 16x16x16 pixels.
 We'll dive into how that works in just a moment, but first...

 ## Prerequisites